Skip to main content

 Senior Curator, Smithsonian Anacostia Community Museum

 Dr. Samir Meghelli is a historian, writer, educator, and serves as Senior Curator at the Smithsonian Institution's Anacostia Community Museum.
+He is also a Visiting Scholar-in-Residence at American University’s Metropolitan Policy Center in the School of Public Affairs.
 He received his B.A. (magna cum laude) from the University of Pennsylvania and his M.A., M.Phil., and Ph.D. in History from Columbia University.
-Prior to joining the Smithsonian Institution, he was a professor at the University of Illinois at Urbana-Champaign, as well as a Visiting Scholar at Northeastern University and the Paris Institute of Political Studies (also known as "Sciences Po," located in Paris, France).
+Prior to joining the Smithsonian Institution, he was a professor of African American Studies at the University of Illinois at Urbana-Champaign, as well as a Visiting Scholar at Northeastern University and the Paris Institute of Political Studies (also known as "Sciences Po," located in Paris, France).

-Dr. Meghelli's research and curatorial work have focused on social movements, urban history, and cultural history.
-He has curated and consulted for museum exhibitions; executive produced, researched, and consulted for documentary films and web series; and has directed community history projects in Philadelphia, New York City, and Washington, DC.
-His recent exhibitions include: A Right to the City (on view 2018-2020) which explored the history and contemporary dynamics of neighborhood change and community organizing in Washington, DC (with a still-available online exhibit: https://storymaps.arcgis.com/collections/34d99cccb2c5454da7b4f08e482c1987), and Food for the People: Eating and Activism in Greater Washington (on view 2021-2022), which received the 2020-2021 Smithsonian Award for Excellence in Exhibitions.
+Dr. Meghelli's research and curatorial work have focused on U.S. social movements, African American history, urban history, and cultural history.
+He has curated and consulted for museum exhibitions; executive produced, researched, and consulted for documentary films and web series; and has directed public history projects in Philadelphia, New York City, and Washington, DC.
+His recent exhibitions include: A Right to the City (on view 2018-2020) which explored the history and contemporary dynamics of neighborhood change and community organizing in Washington, DC (with a still-available online exhibit: https://storymaps.arcgis.com/collections/34d99cccb2c5454da7b4f08e482c1987), Food for the People: Eating and Activism in Greater Washington (on view 2021-2022), which received the 2020-2021 Smithsonian Award for Excellence in Exhibitions, and A Bold and Beautiful Vision: A Century of Black Arts Education in Washington, DC, 1900-2000 (on view 2024-2025).

-Dr. Meghelli is the co-author of The Global Cipha: Hip Hop Culture and Consciousness (2006) (with James G. Spady and H. Samy Alim), co-editor of New Perspectives on the History of Marcus Garvey, the U.N.I.A., and the African Diaspora (2011), and his writings have appeared in various books, newspapers, and scholarly journals, including The New York Times, The Philadelphia Tribune, The Washington Informer, Black Arts Quarterly, and The Western Journal of Black Studies, among other places.
+Dr. Meghelli is the co-author of The Global Cipha: Hip Hop Culture and Consciousness (2006) (with James G. Spady and H. Samy Alim), co-editor of New Perspectives on the History of Marcus Garvey, the U.N.I.A., and the African Diaspora (2011), and his work has appeared in various books, newspapers, and scholarly journals, including The New York Times, The Philadelphia Tribune, The Washington Informer, Black Arts Quarterly, The Western Journal of Black Studies, and Modern American History, among others.

 Geographic Focus